dgestep/big-code-bang/src/main/resources/view-templates/readme_md.txt

   - Install NodeJS and NPM
     - Issue command: `node -v`.
 If node is installed, it will display the version.
     - If node is not installed, download [node.js](https://nodejs.org/en/) and follow directions to install it.
 After it installs, issue the `node -v` command to verify it installed successfully.
-  - From the command prompt, navigate to the afrl-triad-view directory
+  - From the command prompt, navigate to the ${viewRootFolderName} directory
     - Initialize NPM by running `npm init`
     - Install dependencies declared in the package.json by running `npm install`